Introduction to Socio-legal Studies

 At the end of this course, students should be able to:

-Explain the formation of human rights and the interaction between processes at local, national and supranational level;
+Explain the evolution of human rights, and the interaction of processes in norm-setting, compliance and enforcement at the local, national and supranational levels;

-Explain which roles human rights play in different social contexts, notably in societies where customary and religious law are important;
+Explain the roles played by human rights in different social contexts, notably in societies where customary and religious law are important;

 Assess strengths and weaknesses of strategies to promote social justice via the casting of social and political problems into human rights language;

-Devise strategies for promoting particular human rights, using theories related to the diffusion and ‘spiraling down’ of human rights;
+Devise strategies for promoting particular human rights, including by drawing on different theories of diffusion or uptake.

 Students will gain the following practical skills from taking this course:

 Academic paper writing

 Ability to work effectively in a group